Study Skills

 We also encourage our students to set up a controlled environment which is crucial to the success of the focus sessions.
 A dedicated and clutter-free homework space should be selected away from distractions such as cell phones, pets, or even chatty family members.
 When students take breaks in between focus sessions, they should leave the homework space.
 We often recommended that they get some sunlight or fresh air, and grab a glass of water or a snack.

 It is important to remember that when it comes to attention, every student is different.
 If you have noticed at home or in school that your child struggles to focus for more than 5-10 minutes, there could be an underlying problem worth following up on.
-Here is a helpful guide to the average attention span per age group.

 The Benefits of Deep Focus Sessions